I established LLLGI to support local, national and international developments in lifelong learning.

 • Bringing visibility to inspiring initiatives already being implemented on the ground or led at the policy level by LLL champions

-• Articulating these efforts in order to achieve international recognition, identify funding opportunities and aligning with current education agendas
+• Articulating these efforts in order to achieve international recognition, identify new and relevant opportunities and aligning with current education agendas

 • Connecting policy-makers and practitioners with across different contexts for peer learning and stronger international cooperation